BernStrom/Tic-tac-toe/README.md

 ## :wave: Welcome & Introductions!

-Welcome to my page and thanks for checking out my project.
+Welcome to my page!
+Do check out my project currently hosted right [here](https://bernstrom.github.io/Tic-tac-toe/ "A classic Tic-tac-toe game, by Bern N").

 Tic-tac-toe is a web app game project that is built on HTML5, CSS3, ES6+ vanilla JS.
 Most features of this game app utilizes the DOM manipulation to respond and renders user interaction.